 This White Hot / Super Hot 2-pack is going to rock your world!
 School’s Out on this A+++ side has never sounded better.

 Yet another impossible-to-find record in clean condition with good sound has made it to the site, and those of you who are fans should scoop it up because it takes us about five years to find enough copies to do this shootout.
-Check back with us in 2019 if this one is sold by the time you get to the end of this sentence.

 We had poor luck with the second and third label copies on this AC title.
 It seems — unlike so many records we play — that the originals are the only way to go on School’s Out.